Skip to main content

 Relevance Today

-The reasonable regulation of the trades under the CIB provides inherent fairness through a regulatory process for the benefit of consumers, applicants, licensees and complainants through the statutory and administrative procedures and due process principle.
-Also, without a minimum standard of skills and knowledge the workforce would not strengthen the Oklahoma economy as it would encourage less knowledgeable, less skilled and less educated workers and would put Oklahoma workers’ and citizens’ health, safety and welfare at risk by allowing workers with arguably no knowledge, education or experience to construct homes, schools and other buildings, some with the capacity to hold a large number of people.
-In a state such as Oklahoma with tornadoes, high winds, floods, and other natural disasters, sufficient building codes are essential to the health, safety and welfare of the public.
+The reasonable minimum regulation of the trades under the CIB provides inherent fairness through a regulatory process for the benefit of consumers, applicants, licensees, and complainants through the statutory and administrative procedures and due process principles.
+Also, without a minimum standard of skills and knowledge, the workforce would not strengthen the Oklahoma economy as it would encourage less knowledgeable, less skilled, and less educated workers and would put Oklahoma workers’ and citizens’ health, safety, and welfare at risk by allowing workers with arguably no knowledge, education or experience to construct homes, schools, and other buildings, some with the capacity to hold a large number of people.
+In a state such as Oklahoma with tornadoes, high winds, floods, and other natural disasters, sufficient building codes are essential to the health, safety, and welfare of the public.

 Back to Top